kenielf/kalos/base-install.md

-# Manual Setup Steps
+# Manual Arch Linux Installation - Base Install
 ## Preface: Variables
-Every line that contains `<something>` should be swapped to a correct value, commands prefacing with `#` must be run with elevated permissions, while `$` should be run by regularly.
+Every line that contains `$variable` should be replaced to an appropriate value.

-For example:
-If your username is "jonathan"
+E.g.: If your user is "jonathan"

-`usermod -aG wheel <username>`

-should become

-`usermod -aG wheel jonathan`
+`usermod -aG wheel $user` becomes `usermod -aG wheel jonathan`

 ## Index
  - 1: Pre-install